 “At Paul College, I noticed it was more practical and focused on solving real-world problems as opposed to the previous programs I had enrolled in, which were very theoretical,” Brefo Marfo said.

-This year Paul College’s launched a newly revamped MA in Analytical Economics program that further emphasizes advanced economic theory, econometric and data analysis, and also trains them on how to code in R and SAS--all in one year.
-It offers two tracks: an industry track that asks students to apply economic reasoning, statistics and analytics to business problems, an academic track focused on economic theory and research skills.
+This year Paul College launched a newly revamped MA in Analytical Economics program that further emphasizes advanced economic theory, econometric and data analysis, and also trains students on how to code in R and SAS--all in one year.
+It offers two tracks: an industry track that asks students to apply economic reasoning, statistics and analytics to business problems, and an academic track focused on economic theory and research skills.